krishyadav007/bhashax-docs/docs/en.md

 # Welcome to BhashaJS English

-The below is a quick tutorial for you.
+The below is a quick tutorial for you in your lang

+## Extension
+The extension for your language is `EN`

 ## Variables